 Page 262

 ... century servant .
 It is the hundreds of runaway ads placed in the colonial press by masters hunting escaped servants .
-In the nineteenth century , the quarry was was the runaway black slave ; in much of the eighteenth century , the ...
+In the nineteenth century , the quarry was the runaway black slave ; in much of the eighteenth century , the runaway ...

 ... century servant .
 It is the hundreds of runaway ads placed in the colonial press by masters hunting escaped servants .
-In the nineteenth century , the quarry was was the runaway black slave ; in much of the eighteenth century , the ...
+In the nineteenth century , the quarry was the runaway black slave ; in much of the eighteenth century , the runaway ...

 Table des matières